91麻豆天美直播

 The Emotional Need to Travel

-For me and for many people, we haven't seen our families.
+But for me and for many people, we haven't seen our families.
 I have a real emotional need.
-I want to see my family.
+My needs to travel around the world are much less now.
+I did that when I was young.
+But I want to see my family.
 And people say it's not necessary, but it's necessary.
 I'm getting old.
 I might not see them again, and I just want to see them.
 Luckily, they all live in the United States.
-But for people who have family overseas, that's been a real burden for folks not to be able to go visit.
-That's part of the emotional domain.
-They feel cut off from their family.

 Terri: I've been seeing that also.
 People do want to travel to see their family, whether it's just to see them to reconnect or for a special event, whether it's a graduation, retirement, birth of a new child.
 I think it's important for our mental health too to be able to connect with their family.